Chazzychouse/weather-mcp-server/README.md

 ## Troubleshooting

-- See MCP documentation for tips on troubleshooting: `https://modelcontextprotocol.io/docs/tools/debugging`
+- See [MCP documentation](https://modelcontextprotocol.io/docs/tools/debugging) for tips on troubleshooting

 ## Capabilities